 Sadly, although I managed to create my piece de resistance before the deadline of this Saturday just gone, I didn’t get this post written up or my entry in on time.
 Never mind, I was very pleased with these Amaretto pots au chocolat.
 If it hadn’t been for this challenge, I’d never have created them.
 And I had family visiting, so it was the perfect dessert to serve them for dinner that evening.

 I wanted to create something rich and delicious of course, but also something small and elegant that could be served after a rather large meal.
 With the recent success of my plum amaretto ice-cream very much in mind, I decided to create a rich chocolate custard flavoured with Amaretto and topped off with whipped white chocolate ganache and crushed amaretti biscuits.

 They’re indeed rich and give you the feeling of having a decadent and indulgent dessert without making you feel unpleasantly full.
 We all found one cup was enough.
-The custard was silky smooth and the sweet chocolate ganache added contrasting sweetness, flavour and texture as did the crunchy pieces of amaretti.
+The custard is silky smooth and the sweet chocolate ganache adds contrasting sweetness, flavour and texture as does the crunchy pieces of amaretti.
 I can see these chocolate pots taking a starring role in many dinner parties to come.